JonKing93/Paleo-DA-Hackathon--October-2022/source/demos/descriptions.rst

     This MAT-file holds data and metadata for the UK'37 proxy records.
 It also includes proxy uncertainties for the Kalman filter.
 The proxy records are time-averaged over the interval 18-21 ka.

 ``SST.mat``
     This MAT-file holds sea-surface temperature (SST) climate model output from iCESM.
-The dataset includes output from 16 model runs at the LGM.
-The output is on a tripolar spatial field.
-The SSTs are annually averaged over 50 years of output produced with an LGM boundary condition.
+The dataset includes output from 16 model runs, each using an LGM boundary condition.
+The output consists of the monthly climatologies for each model run.
+The output is provided on a tripolar ocean grid.

 The demo also includes two other files: ``UK37.grid`` and ``SST.grid``.
 These are the data catalogues that we'll examine in the next coding session. ``UK37.grid`` catalogues the proxy dataset, and ``SST.grid`` catalogues the climate model output.